RINEARN/rinpn/README.md

 and invoke subsequent procedures.
 After the calculation will have been finished, view updaters ( e.g.
 <a href="https://github.com/RINEARN/rinearn-processor-nano/blob/master/src/com/rinearn/processornano/presenter/OutputFieldUpdater.java">OutputFieldUpdater</a>, and so on
-) will update the UI on the event-thread  (by using the feature of "SwingUtilities.invokeAndWait" method).
+) will update the UI on the event-dispatching thread  (by using the feature of "SwingUtilities.invokeAndWait" method).